 - Status: What is the current status of the trial (eg, enrollment status, participating study centers, anticipated completion date)?

 Please submit any questions pertaining to abstract submissions to firstname.lastname@example.org using the subject line “IFN Abstract QUESTION.”

 Author Consent and Waiver of Claims

-Each abstract author agrees and certifies that he or she waives any and all claims against Physicians’ Education Resource®, LLC, the sponsor of the 36th Annual Miami Breast Cancer Conference®, and any reviewer arising out of or relating to the abstract submission and review process, including but not limited to peer review and the grading of abstracts.
+- Waives any and all claims against Physicians’ Education Resource®, LLC, sponsor of the 1st Annual International Congress on the Future of Neurology™, and any reviewer arising out of or relating to the abstract submission and review process, including but not limited to peer review and the grading of abstracts.